-Risk of Investing in the Pharmaceutical Industry.
-(VanEck Pharmaceutical ETF only.)
-The Fund will be sensitive to, and its performance may depend to a greater extent on, the overall condition of the pharmaceutical industry.
+Pharmaceutical Industry Risk.
 The success of companies in the pharmaceutical industry is highly dependent on the development, procurement and marketing of drugs.
 The values of pharmaceutical companies are also dependent on the development, protection and exploitation of intellectual property rights and other proprietary information, and the profitability of pharmaceutical companies may be significantly affected by such things as the expiration of patents or the loss of, or the inability to enforce, intellectual property rights.
 There can be no assurance that the steps taken by pharmaceutical companies to protect their proprietary rights will be adequate to prevent misappropriation of their proprietary rights or that competitors will not independently develop products that are substantially equivalent or superior to such companies' products.
 Pharmaceutical companies also rely on trade secrets, know-how and technology, which are not protected by patents, to maintain their competitive position.
 If any trade secret, know-how or other technology not protected by a patent were disclosed to, or independently developed by, a competitor, that company's business and financial condition could be materially adversely affected.